Influencing Humans to Conform to Preference Models for RLHF: Experimental evaluation of three methods of influence

-In all experiments, the ground-truth reward function remains the same and is taught to subjects before preference elicitation to enable our analysis, but it is unavailable to the reward learning algorithm, which relies solely on the generated preference dataset.
+\item \textbf{\textsc{Question} experiment} (Section \ref{sec:changingprefins}) - The intervention of this experiment changes the question during preference elicitation (see Figure~\ref{fig:prefelicitationinterface}, ``Which path do you prefer?'') to one designed to encourage adherence to one of the preference models. \begin{itemize} \item \textbf{\textsc{QUESTION-STOCHASTIC-MDP} experiment} (Section \ref{sec:questionstochasticmdp}) evaluates this intervention in a domain with stochastic transition dynamics. \end{itemize} \end{itemize} In all experiments, the ground-truth reward function is taught to subjects before preference elicitation to enable our analysis, but it is unavailable to the reward learning algorithm, which relies solely on the generated preference dataset.
 Only the \textsc{privileged} experiment leverages the ground-truth reward function in its preference elicitation interface design.